Driver Plows Into Homeless Camp on San Diego Sidewalk, Killing Three: Police

 The San Diego Fire-Rescue Department said the driver, who has not been identified by authorities, hit a total of nine people in a tunnel underneath the downtown college at around 9 a.m. local time.
 Three individuals were pronounced dead on the scene, while the other six were transported to a local hospital, SDFD Chief Colin Stowell said Monday.
 At least two victims are currently in critical condition.

-Stowell added that the driver, who had been in a Volvo station wagon, surrendered to authorities after “a very tragic emergency and incident that impacts all of us.”
+Stowell added that the driver, who was in a Volvo station wagon, surrendered to authorities after “a very tragic emergency and incident that impacts all of us.”

 “The way he was driving down the sidewalk, it was like he didn’t take his foot off the gas until he got to the other side of the street,” Ronnie Williams, who witnessed the incident, told KGTV.
 “I’m like whoa!
 Is this guy ever gonna stop?”